Kajang Move: Azmin Ali appointed Menteri Besar

-Azmin Ali were among the three reported assemblymen (the other two were PAS assemblymen) commenced to be interviewed by the Sultan.
-He however, was never supported by his party as the next Menteri Besar.
-He was eventually sworn in as the 15th Menteri Besar of Selangor at 23 September 2014 at Istana Shah Alam.
-Datuk Seri Datuk Wan Azizah Wan Ismail said she accepted and endorsed the Selangor Sultan's decision to appoint PKR deputy president Azmin Ali 'with an open heart' and pulled out of the race.
-A palace official said that the delay in appointment of the new Menteri Besar occurred due to PKR and DAP's refusal to obey the sultan's decree to nominate more candidates.
+Selangor state assembly member Azmin Ali was among the three assemblymen invited to be interviewed by the Sultan for the post Menteri Besar.
+Azmin was one of the three PAS nominees.
+Despite not being proposed by his own party, Azmin was eventually sworn in as the 15th Menteri Besar of Selangor at 23 September 2014 at Istana Shah Alam.
+Wan Azizah said she accepted and endorsed the Selangor Sultan's decision to appoint PKR deputy president Azmin Ali 'with an open heart'.

 Reactions

 In reaction to the appointment, Selangor DAP chairman Tony Pua said that Azmin had the potential to be the best Selangor Menteri Besar.
 Selangor PAS commissioner, Iskandar Abd Samad, respected his appointment and urged the others to also do the same.

-Prime Minister, Datuk Seri Najib Razak, on the other hand, accused Pakatan Rakyat of openly practising nepotism in Selangor, pointing to the push to make Opposition Leader Datuk Seri Anwar Ibrahim's wife (Datuk Seri Dr Wan Azizah Wan Ismail) the next Menteri Besar.
-Tun Dr. Mahathir Mohammed, Malaysia's former Prime Minister said that Azmin will still be Anwar Ibrahim's puppet if he doesn't try to administer the state's government by himself.
+Prime Minister, Datuk Seri Najib Razak, on the other hand, accused Pakatan Rakyat of attempting nepotism in Selangor by nominating Anwar's wife as Menteri Besar.
+Tun Dr. Mahathir Mohamad, Malaysia's former Prime Minister said that Azmin would be Anwar's puppet if he did not try to administer the state's government by himself.

-Rafizi Ramli's action of leading the failed political manoeuver was condemned by the PKR grassroots and PAS Youth.
+Rafizi Ramli's role in the failed political manoeuvre was condemned by the PKR grassroots and PAS Youth.
 It also drew criticism from netizens and Selangor residents.

 An open letter was published by The Malaysian Insider containing 12 expectations that Azmin needed to meet as the new Menteri Besar of Selangor.

-Three months after the crisis ended, Sultan of Selangor stripped Anwar Ibrahim of his Datukship due to his questioning the integrity and capability of the palace of Selangor in handling the crisis.
-However, he is still be able to use this title as he had received the Datukship in other states in Peninsular Malaysia.
+Three months after the crisis ended, the Sultan stripped Anwar of his Datukship due to his questioning the integrity and capability of the palace of Selangor in handling the crisis (he still carries the title 'Datuk', due to his Datukships from other states).